Two Months In Las Terrenas

 Please be careful of a man who might try to convince you to have a meal at his place.

-He may be receiving a commission for this, even though he does not prepare the food himself.
+He may receive a commission for this, even though he does not prepare the food himself.

 Playa Punta Popy